withaarzoo/LeetCode-Solutions/Algorithms/src/1509. Minimum Difference Between Largest and Smallest Value in Three Moves/Explanation/explanation.md

 sort.Ints(nums)
 ```

-## 4. Calculate and Return Minimum Difference:
+## 4. Calculate and Return Minimum Difference

 The core logic involves calculating the minimum difference achievable by removing elements from the sorted array.
 The code considers four scenarios: